mapninja/Earthsys144/week05/02_visibility_analysis_with_qgis.md

 - the date
 - a scale bar
 - a legend if it helps interpretation

+Take and save the profile screenshot before you close the browser output, since it is part of the expected final layout from the original workflow.

 ## What You Should Understand After This Lab